rohan843/CTFs/strategies.md

 In image files, if the above techniques fail, try editing the image itself.
 Try changing the bit depth and similar things (black and white to RGB and vice versa).

+Also, `stegsolve` can be used to view various planes of images and with various color maps.
+It can also extract individual bits of data from pixels.
+Use [this](https://github.com/zardus/ctf-tools/blob/master/stegsolve/install) link for download instructions, and `java -jar stegsolve.jar` to execute it.

 ## Packet Captures

 Open them up in wireshark.
 Use `Export Objects` to see if any files can be extracted from them.